ipraveen/common-data/words.md

 > being pleasant and at ease in talking to others

 -   A lively, affable young fellow
--   When I met modi, I found him very affable
+-   When I met Modi, I found him very affable

 # perquisite
 > a benefit which one enjoys or is entitled to on account of one's job or position.

--   he perquisites of this job include health insurance and a performance bonus.
+- The perquisites of this job include health insurance and a performance bonus.

 # notion

 > An idea or opinion

 -   He has some pretty strange notions.
--   Did you give any thought to the notion that you can win by loosing?
+-   Did you give any thought to the notion that you can win by losing?

 # metaphor